thomashartm/penagent/README.md

 4. **Using the UI**
    - Enter your pentest goal or select a prompt card, then click **Send**.
-   - The right panel streams the agent’s Thought → Action → Observation cycles live.
+   - The right panel streams the agent's Thought → Action → Observation cycles live.
    - The bottom panel shows discovered vulnerabilities/findings in a table.
    - The top toolbar shows tool/container status and prompt history.